Select Page

 Steven Chu, Ph.D.

-Professor of Molecular and Cellular Physiology and of Energy Science and Engineering, Stanford University
+Professor of Molecular and Cellular Physiology and of Energy Science and Engineering

 Steven Chu is the William R. Kenan, Jr., Professor of Physics and Professor of Molecular & Cellular Physiology in the Medical School at Stanford University.
 He has published over 280 papers in atomic and polymer physics, biophysics, biology, bio-imaging, batteries, and other energy technologies.
 He holds 15 patents, and an additional 15 patent disclosures or filings since 2015.